Discovering the Compositional Structure of Vector Representations with Role Learning Networks: The Role Learner (ROLE) Model

 Since a TPR for a discrete symbol structure deploys a discrete set of roles specifying discrete structural positions, ideally a single role would be selected for each $\t{s}_t$: $\va_t$ would be one-hot. \RLN\ training therefore deploys regularization to bias learning towards one-hot $\va_t$ vectors (based on the regularization proposed in \citet{palangi}, developed for the same purpose).
 See Appendix \ref{sec:role-regulatization} for the precise regularization terms that we used.
-Although the regularization can yield good results, performing continuous gradient descent on a nearly discrete symbolic landscape can cause networks to get stuck in local optima where the learned symbolic structure is not ideal.
-For this reason, the performance at convergence can vary appreciably across multiple runs.

-It is important to note that, while we impose this regularization on \RLN, there is no explicit bias favoring discrete compositional representations in the \textit{target encoder} $\c{E}$: any such structure that \RLN\ finds hidden in the representations learned by $\c{E}$ must be the result of biases implicit in the vanilla RNN-architecture of $\c{E}$ when applied to its target task.
+It is essential to note that, while we impose this regularization on \RLN, there is no explicit bias favoring discrete compositional representations in the \textit{target encoder} $\c{E}$: any such structure that \RLN\ finds hidden in the representations learned by $\c{E}$ must result from biases implicit in the vanilla RNN-architecture of $\c{E}$ when applied to its target task.